mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper published in Biometrics:

+Schwob, M.R., M.B.
+Hooten, and V. Narasimhan.
+(In Press).
+Composite dyadic models for spatio-temporal data.
+Biometrics.

 * New paper published in MEE:

 Hui, F. and M.B.
 Hooten.
 (In Press).
 Spatial confounding in joint species distribution models.